Fogapod/pink-accents/README.md

 This was a part of PINK Discord bot originally: https://github.com/Fogapod/pink

-Examples of accents can be found in `pink_accents/samples`.
+Examples of accents can be found in `examples` folder.